In the summer of 1921, a group of people came out of the Methodist Episcopal Church to start a Sunday School in the Beulah Park Tabernacle.

 This new congregation met in homes for about one year.
 During this time other people began attending and the resulting growth led to purchasing property.
-A church was built on the recently purchased property in 1922 at a cost of $4,000.
+A church was built in 1922 at a cost of $4,000.

 On April 1, 1937 a dedication service was held to celebrate the debt on the church had been paid in full.
 The service was conducted by the Rev. L. W. Sturk, General Superintendent of the Pilgrim Holiness Church.

 In 1939 another lot was purchased for the purpose of constructing a parsonage.
 The parsonage was built in 1940 for around $4,000.
 This debt was paid in full by 1945.

 With continued growth and vision, the church purchased another lot right beside the church for the purpose of expansion of the current facilities.
 The church had also acquired the former Beulah Park Camp Ground and utilized it as an outdoor worship area during the summer months.